 Yes.
 Because of the many positive educational and personal benefits that can be gained from living in a residence hall, the University of West Georgia has instituted a Freshmen Residency Requirement.
 This requirement states that all freshmen must reside on campus for two semesters or until they have earned 30 credit hours of course work.

 No. Waivers are available for students living with parents and commuting from home within a 30-mile radius of campus.
 Exemptions may be granted for married students or students over 21 years of age.
 Waiver/Exemption forms are available as a downloadable PDF or may be obtained by contacting the Residence Life Office at 678-839-6426 or via email.
-Click here to access the Residency Requirement page.
+Click here to access the Residency Requirement form.
 Print and mail your NOTARIZED copy of the form to:

 Residence Life Office